 As an organization created by and for Texas counties, TAC provides services to Texas counties and assistance to all county officials.

-In December, we’re holding special Preparing to Take Office Workshops in locations around the state.
+In December of even number years, we hold special Preparing to Take Office Workshops in locations around the state.
 These one-day sessions were created specifically with you in mind.
 We’ll cover topics essential to new officials such as the Fair Labor Standards Act, purchasing requirements, building alliances in the courthouse, the Open Meetings Act and the Public Information Act.

-Also, in late November, we’ll send you a County Officials Survival Kit containing information and resources to help you get ready for your new position.
-Beginning in January, we’ll direct our mailings to your new county office.
+Also, we’ll send you a County Officials Survival Kit containing information and resources to help you get ready for your new position.

 Elected and appointed public officials are required by a state law to recieve training in Texas open government laws.
 For more information on this training including free video training courses, checkout The Office of the Attorney General website.